Saturday, March 10, 2012

 10.03.12.
 Steel mesh fence cordon.
 Cashel Mall, quake tribute flowers, The Crossing, Cashel St / Colombo St crossing

-Post 22.02.11 Killer Quake, early days of the National State of Emergency, in the red zone, Ballantynes & other shops were robbed by a Tauranga contractor, who tried selling his loot at a Tauranga garage sale.
-It was the time when cops slagged off "looters" in the media, implying that Christchurch citizens, who'd already endured months of quakes since the 04.09.10, M7.1 Darfield Quake, were all potential looters.
+Post 22 February 2011 Quake, early days of the National State-of-Emergency, in the red-zone Ballantynes & other shops were robbed by a Tauranga contractor who tried selling his loot at a Tauranga garage sale.
+It was the time when cops slagged off "looters" in the media, implying that Christchurch citizens who'd endured months of quakes were all potential looters.
 (Canterbury Star 25.02.12).

-Trouble with that military, mind-set was that cops & checkpoint NZDF soldiers didn't bother searching contractors & vehicles entering / leaving the red zone cordon.
-How many more contractors helped themselves, protected by steel mesh fence cordons, slack cops & NZDF soldiers, with citizens & bldg owners banned from the red zone CBD?
-More than a year post Feb 22 Killer Quake, I never saw any searching at red zone checkpoints.
-NZDF soldiers just checked CERA passes.
+Trouble with that military mind-set was that checkpoint cops & checkpoint NZDF-soldiers didn't bother searching contractors & vehicles entering / leaving the red-zone-cordon.
+How many more contractors helped themselves protected by steel-mesh-fence-cordons, cops, NZDF-soldiers, with citizens & building-owners banned from the red-zone-CBD?
+More than a year post 22 February 2011 Quake, I never saw any searching at red-zone checkpoints.
+NZDF-soldiers just checked CERA passes.

-Aug 2022.
-Nelson floods: TV3 news reporter would sing the looting song again.
-Different disaster, same looting song.
+August 2022.
+Nelson floods: TV3 news reporter would sing the looting-song again.
+Different disaster, same looting-song.
 Ditto 2023 Hawkes Bay floods.

-Colombo St: I trekked back to my car, snapping ghosts & quake demolition sites, in & out of the red zone, steel mesh fence cordon.
-Fading, red stickered, ghost shops, with fading USAR / TF graffiti on windows, were gloomy.
-Rotting contents were strewn behind ghost shop windows.
+Colombo St: I trekked to my car snapping ruins & demolition-sites in & out of the red-zone steel-mesh-fence-cordon.
+I saw fading red-stickers on ruins & fading USAR / TF graffiti on windows.
+I saw rotting contents strewn behind ruined shop-windows.
 Reflections of shoppers wandered by while I snapped.
-By the old, Bus Exchange ghost, I got that creepy feeling again, amongst ghosts.
-Most would be demolished.
+By the old Bus Exchange ruin, I got that creepy feeling again amongst ruins which would be demolished.

 10.03.12.
 Red zone, quake closed shops, USAR / TF graffiti, Colombo St, nr The Crossing